Mustafa Tlass: Career

 Under cover of the 1970 "Corrective Revolution", Hafez al-Assad seized power and installed himself as a dictator.
 Tlass was promoted to minister of defense in 1972, and became one of al-Assad's most trusted loyalists during the following 30 years of one-man rule in Syria.
 As'ad AbuKhalil argues that Mustafa Tlass was well-suited for Hafez al-Assad as a defense minister in that "he had no power base, he was mediocre, and he had no political skills, and his loyalty to his boss was complete."
 During his term as defense minister, Mustafa Tlass was functional in suppressing all dissent regardless of being Islamists or democrats.
+Tlass and Assad consistently favored a coordinated military command with Egypt, a policy that directly contributed to the two-front assault on Israeli-occupied territories during the 1973 Yom Kippur War.
+According to The New York Times, Tlass was closely involved in the Syrian government's response to the 1982 uprising in Hama.
+In an interview, he stated that he had approved many death sentences and could no longer recall the exact number, and said that during the 1980s, “150 death sentences a week were carried out by hanging in Damascus alone.”
+He described the government's approach to power by stating, “We used weapons to assume power, and we wanted to hold onto it.
+Anyone who wants power will have to take it from us with weapons.”

 On 19 October 1999, defence minister of China, General Chi Haotian, after meeting with Mustafa Tlass in Damascus to discuss expanding military ties between Syria and China, flew directly to Israel and met with Ehud Barak, the then prime minister and defence minister of Israel where they discussed military relations.
 Among the military arrangements was a 1 billion dollar Israeli Russian sale of military aircraft to China, which were to be jointly produced by Russia and Israel.

 At the beginning of the 2000s, Tlass was also deputy prime minister in addition to his post as defense minister.
 He was also a member of Baath Party's central committee.
 His other party roles included the head of the party military bureau and chairman of the party military committee.